datacoves/docs/docs/how-tos/airflow/initial-setup.md

         - **Role ARN**

 ### Logs Configuration
-There are 3 options for logs - EFS, S3 or MinIO.
+There are 2 options for logs - EFS and S3.
 Below you will see the fields required.
   - **EFS**
     - **Volume Handle**
   - **S3**
     - **Bucket Path**
     - **Access Key**
     - **Secret Key**
-  - **MinIO**

     ![Airflow Settings](./assets/environments_airflow_config.gif)